herambchaudhari4121/website-1/README.rst

    :target: https://weblate.org/
    :height: 80px

-**Weblate is a copylefted libre software web-based continuous localization system, used by over 1150 libre projects and companies in more than 115 countries.**
+**Weblate is a copylefted libre software which is web-based continuous localization system, used by over 1150 libre projects and companies in more than 115 countries all over the world .**

 Django based website for Weblate, running at <https://weblate.org/>.